Marriage License Requirements- State of Texas

 Requirements may vary, as each county in Texas could have their own requirements.

-In Texas, you will need one valid form of identification such as drivers license, certified copy of your birth certificate, U. S. passport, military ID card, and your social security number.
+In Texas, you will need one valid form of identification such as drivers license, a certified copy of your birth certificate, U. S. passport, military ID card, and your social security number.

 Neither one of you have to be a resident of Texas.
 Texas is a great locale for a destination wedding!